EHB-MCT/portfolio-second-chance-HiraTariqAkhtar/README.md

 1. Type your firstname in the form provided
 2. Submit the form
 3. You will be directed to a chart page where you can see the percentage of names with the same first letter as yours.
+4. On the chart page, you will find 2 buttons:
+    - With the first button, you can toggle between the charts:
+        - Chart with first letter occurences
+        - Chart with favorite color
-4. On the chart page, you will find a button to navigate back to the form and enter another name.
+    - With the second button, you can navigate back to the form and enter another name

 ## Endpoints